 Talent Attraction and Acquisition

-- Establish hiring processes and cohesive recruiting strategy that meets the unique needs of each of the Foundation’s teams and attracts and hires top talent.
+- Develop and execute cohesive recruiting strategy that meets the unique needs of each of the Foundation’s teams and attracts and hires diverse, top talent.

 - Develop and project a clear and compelling Foundation employment “brand” to candidates.

-- Oversee the selection and negotiation of contracts with staffing firms.
+- Determine when staffing firms are required; lead the selection and negotiation of contracts with staffing firms.

 Learning and Development

-- Design, implement and maintain learning strategy, approach, processes, tools, and systems.
+- Design, implement and continuously improve learning and development approach, processes, tools, and systems.

 - Design and oversee the implementation of individual employee career development plans.

 - Create and ensure the effective implementation of an onboarding program.